The Well-Realized Book

 [Deadline: Sunday June 22, 2025]PAST ATTENDEE: $2300 USD

-[Deadline: from June 24 until filled.]Flights, local transportation, accommodations and meals are not included in the tuition / registration fees.
+[Deadline: from June 24 until filled.]Please Note: Flight expenses, local transportation, accommodations, and meals are not included in the tuition or registration fees.

 -